rcoh/rcoh-dot-me-v2/content/posts/rust-linked-list-basically-impossible.md

 }
 ```

 Each node has a 64-bit value, and optional `next` and `prev` nodes.
-Before I get into the parts of Rust that make this impossible, let me talk about the parts that make this awesome.
-It just turns out the awesome parts are impossible to provide in this case.
+Before I get into the parts of Rust that make this impossible, let me talk about the parts that make Rust awesome.

 - `next` and `prev` must be `Optional` because there is no such thing as a null pointer in Rust.
 As the witnesser of many a segfault, this is awesome.
-- `next` and `prev` recursively refer to `Node`, so we can't put them directly into the struct.[^1] [`Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html), the simplest of Rust's "smart pointers" will heap allocate it's contents when `Box::new()` is called.
+- `next` and `prev` recursively refer to `Node`, so we can't put them directly into the struct.[^1] [`Box`](https://doc.rust-lang.org/std/boxed/struct.Box.html), the simplest of Rust's "smart pointers" will heap allocate its contents when `Box::new()` is called.

 So far so good.
 The compiler happily accepts our `struct`.
 The problems start if we try to actually use it.